bm4cs/bencode.io/content/posts/2023-10-30-python-checklist.md

 - Functions including class methods don’t have too many local parameters or instance variables.
 Especially a class’ `__init__()` should not have too many parameters.
 - Profiling code is minimal
 - Logging is the minimum required for production use
-- There are no home-brewed solutions for things that already exist in the PSL
+- There are no home-brewed solutions for things that already exist in the PSL (python standard library)

 ## Imports and modules